MicrosoftDocs/bot-docs/articles/cognitive-services-add-bot-location-control.md

 ---
-title: Add location control | Microsoft Docs
+title: Add location control to a bot | Microsoft Docs
-description: Teach your bot how to determine a user's location with the Bot Framework and Cognitive Services.
+description: Enable your bot to determine a user's location with the Bot Framework and Cognitive Services.
 author: RobStand
 ms.author: rstand
 manager: rstand
-ms.topic: intelligence-location-article
+ms.topic: article
 ms.prod: bot-framework
 ms.date:
 ms.reviewer: rstand

 ROBOTS: Index, Follow
 ---

-# How to add location control
+# Add location control to a bot

 You can find screenshots of the scenarios supported by the location control in the [Examples](#examples) section.